 Routinator is RPKI Relying Party software, also known as an RPKI Validator.
-It is a lean and fast implementation, written in the Rust programming language.
+It is designed to have a small footprint and great portability.

-To set up Routinator, please refer to the full README on GitHub.
-Routinator is also available on Docker Hub.
-For complete information on the available options, you can consult the man page.
-When choosing a system to run Routinator on, please note that the application was designed to have a small footprint.
-The current version consumes as little as 14MB of RAM and cryptographic validation of the RPKI data set only takes a few seconds on modest hardware.
+When choosing a system to run Routinator on, please consider that the application was designed to have a small footprint.
+The current version consumes as little as 12MB of RAM and cryptographic validation of the RPKI data set only takes a few seconds on modest hardware.

-If you run into a problem with Routinator or you have a feature request, please create an issue on Github.
+If you run into a problem with Routinator or you have a feature request, please create an issue on GitHub.
 We are also happy to accept your pull requests.
 For general discussion and exchanging operational experiences we provide a mailing list.
 This is also the place where we will announce releases of the application and updates on the project.
-Lastly, you can follow the adventures of Routinator on Twitter.